CPU-modification of Nikkors : Which Lenses Can be Upgraded?

 Be aware that Nikon officially won't recognize the potential of upgrading older lenses.
 This may be interpreted to mean they are more interested in selling you new AF lenses, than trying to make the most of your existing ones.
 Not an entirely surprising attitude, perhaps, but still an annoying and not commendable position.

 Benefits achieved by upgrading MF lenses are several.
 You get matrix metering with all Nikon cameras supporting this metering method by electronic means, and colour metering is possible with F5 and D1-series cameras.
 Programmed operation modes (P, S) are available for people desperately in need of those short-cuts.
-You can set apertures by the command wheels on the camera, thus allowing manual lenses to operate with fully functional metering on F80/N80, D100, or similar models which Nikon has crippled.
+You can set apertures by the command wheels on the camera, thus allowing manual lenses to operate with fully functional metering on F80/N80, D100, D70, D50, or similar models which Nikon has crippled in recent years.
 This is possible because Nikkor lenses have no linkage between the aperture control and the lens electronics, the steering of the aperture stopping down is entirely performed by the camera and depends on the camera being told some crucial data about the lens.
 Here the matrix CPU chip implanted in the lens comes into play.
 As long as it fakes the necessary data and communicates the needed information to the camera, the camera itself doesn't understand it has been tricked.
 The EXIF header in the image files will show data from the chip, not those of the lens in which the chip has been inserted, if case you wondered - any miracle has inherent limits.
 The aperture value will be correct, however.
+And if the newest class of customised chips are used, even the focal length data is correct.

 I have amassed data on the upgrade potential for a large number of Nikkor lenses, which are compiled in the following tables.
 I don't do upgrades for other people on a routine basis, so the list aims only to showing the huge potential that exists and I'll add more lenses along the road.
 For details about modifying special lenses or extension tubes, see the relevant articles found in my Review area.

-RE: lens modification listed by Rolland Elliott BR: lens modification performed by
+RE: lens modification listed by Rolland Elliott.
+Please note his services now are unreliable and not recommended BR: lens modification performed by

 Bjørn Rørslett |